 At the core of our ESG strategy is our commitment to work with stakeholders to build a clean and sustainable future for all Arizonans.
-In 2021, we continued to advance goals of clean energy innovation, improve collaboration with stakeholders and set a course for a brighter energy future for Arizona.
-We continue to work towards achieving our goal to provide customers with 100 percent clean energy by 2050, in addition to a nearer-term 2030 target of achieving a resource mix that is 65% clean energy, with 45% of our generation portfolio coming from renewable energy, and a commitment to end all coal-fired generation by 2031.
+In 2022, we continued to advance goals of clean energy innovation, improve collaboration with stakeholders and set a course for a brighter energy future for Arizona.
+We continue to work towards achieving our goal to provide customers with 100 percent clean, carbon - free energy by 2050, in addition to a nearer-term 2030 target of achieving a resource mix that is 65% clean energy, with 45% of our generation portfolio coming from renewable energy, and a plan to exit from coal-fired generation by 2031.

-Since our initial announcement in 2020, we've procured nearly 1,400 megawatts of clean energy and storage - all of which are expected to be in service for APS customers no later than 2024.
-All 1,400 megawatts were procured through competitive solicitations, ensuring competitive pricing for new resources as we plan to serve our growing economy.
-During 2021, the share of APS's energy supply from clean resources was 50%, which includes energy from nuclear, renewables and demand side management.
-In addition, 15% of sales were from renewable energy in 2021.
+Since our initial announcement in 2020, we've procured over 2,500 megawatts of clean energy and storage - all of which are expected to be in service for APS customers no later than 2025.
+All 2,500 megawatts were procured through competitive solicitations, ensuring competitive pricing for new resources as we plan to serve our growing economy.
+During 2022, the share of APS's energy supply from clean resources was 51%, which includes energy from nuclear, renewables and demand side management.
+In addition, 12% of sales were from renewable energy in 2022.
 We are on track to reach our 2030 target.
-In 2021, 15% of sales were from renewable energy.